 21 February, 2017: Trinity College Dublin

-The 30th Public Lecture & Meeting of the Irish Environmental History Network will feature a lecture by Prof. Donald Worster of the University of Kansas and the Renmin University of China, entitled "Shrinking the Earth: The Rise and Decline of Natural Abundance".
-It will take place in the TRISS Seminar Room, Floor 6, Arts Block, from 4.45pm.
-See more details.
+The 30th Public Lecture & Meeting of the Irish Environmental History Network featured a lecture by Prof. Donald Worster of the University of Kansas and the Renmin University of China, entitled "Shrinking the Earth: The Rise and Decline of Natural Abundance".
+It took place in the TRISS Seminar Room, Floor 6, Arts Block, from 4.45pm.

 10 February, 2017: Trinity College Dublin